Printable Christmas cards are an easy and inexpensive way to send holiday greetings to your friends and family.

 If you have children who are excited about the upcoming Christmas holiday, encourage them to send free printable greeting cards to their friends and family.
 For example:

-- Family Fun has several card projects you can enjoy making with your children.
+- Disney Family has several card projects you can enjoy making with your children.

 - DLTK has an assortment of printable Christmas cards and envelopes for children to enjoy, including angel, candy cane, Christmas lights, Nativity, and gingerbread themed cards.